PoC-dev/asterisk-translate-clid/README.md

 command line to see if you have a problem within Asterisk, or elsewhere.

 ## Current state
-- There is a lot of blanks returned after actual data.
-Asterisk happily throws them away when assigning variables.
 - Maintenance application is German, maybe not the best pick for an international audience.
 But since I am German...
 (I'm learning constantly about OS/400, and when I have enough motivation, I'll come up with a project- independent way of providing multiple language support, as well as translations for existing projects.)
-- No online help for the maintenance application.
 - Autostart of job at SBS start works.
 - Graceful end of background ("batch") job works.